measurement-kit/measurement-kit/doc/api/common/delegate.md

 The assignment operators allow to reassign the underlying function wrapped by a `Delegate`.
-It is safe to call these operators to override the function that the `Delegate` wraps from within the body of such function itself.
+It is safe to call these operators to override the function that the `Delegate` wraps from within the body of the delegate itself.
 The function assignment operator overrides the underlying function with a newly specified `std::function<>`.
 The templated assignment operator overrides the underlying function with a lambda expression.
 The `nullptr` assignment operator resets